Jarongo254/ACN/README.md

 2. Use score to extract set of highly scoring mutually consistent matches
 - The resulting vector R is of length $nGnH$ whose entries correspond to aligning node pairs between the two candidate networks, and can therefore be used as the pairwise scoring matrix with reshaping.
+  * $R_matrix [i,j]= R_vector[(i-1)nH + j]$
+  * Given the original candidate networks $G$ and $H$ with dimensions $nG$ and $nH$ Every $i^{th}$ row in the matrix is given by every $nH$ entries in the vector

 - Incase of more than two networks we execute the algorithm on all possible pairs of input networks
 - Transitivity has to hold for the node mapping, i.e. if node a maps to b and b to c, then a also maps to c
 - For one to one mapping of the nodes, a maximum bipartite weighted matching is performed.
-This means we create an edge-induced subgraph, where ever node has a degree of one and no two edges share an endpoint
+This means we create an edge-induced subgraph, where every node has a degree of one and no two edges share an endpoint
+  * The R matrix is used to construct a weighted bipartite graph between the two networks, where the edge weights are the matching scores for every possible node pair.
+  * The mapping that yields the maximum possible combination of edge weights while maintaining a one to one mapping is the maximm bipartite weighted graph
-- This problem can be considered a maximum flow problem
+- This problem can be considered a maximum flow problem but only for the non-weighted case as the nodes would then be having only a maximm capacity of one
+  * requires addition of a source node to one side of the bipartite model and a sink node from the other side of the bipartite model

+- It can also be fomulated as a linear programming(maximization) problem where we maximize the total possible weights of the edges under the constraints of one to one matching, transitivity